 Berkeley Law offers students the opportunities to take a broad range of courses in the field; to engage in cutting-edge research and writing; to explore interdisciplinary perspectives on the environment; to obtain vital practical experience; and to connect with the Bay Area's environmental law community, one of the most dynamic in the country.

 Berkeley Law offers students an unparalleled program in environmental law, one that reflects the broad interdisciplinary nature of this field.
 Students may choose from numerous environmental law courses and seminars.
 In addition, international and comparative environmental law courses augment regular course offerings.
 A certificate indicating successful completion of the program is awarded to those who fulfill the specialization requirements.

-The Environmental Law Program also provides the opportunity to perform research with its top-notch faculty or participate in the Ecology Law Quarterly, the nation's leading environmental law journal.
+The Environmental Law Program also provides the opportunity to perform research with its top-notch faculty through the Center for Law, Energy & the Environment (CLEE), or participate in the Ecology Law Quarterly, the nation's leading environmental law journal.
 Students may become members, and eventually editors, of this preeminent student-run journal, writing articles and editing works submitted by other students, faculty members, and outside authors.